DouglasMarsh/project-indigo/WorldBuilding/operations.md

 ### \[validate]

 * **Perform actions exactly as they are stated.**
-* Runs a full structural and memory integrity check.
+* Run a full structural and memory integrity check.
-* Verifies that all required files and folders exist and contain updated content.
+* Verifies that all required files and folders exist and contain **NON-PLACEHOLDER** content.
   **IF THE FILE CONTAINS PLACEHOLDER CONTENT IT IS NOT VALID**
 * Ensures `memory_blocks` in `project_structure.yaml` match known memory.
 * **Does not create an archive.**